timebertt/thesis-controller-sharding/content/50-implementation.md

 ## Shard Lease {#sec:impl-shard-lease}

-When configured for sharding, the manager keeps performing leader election ([-@sec:leader-election]) and runs the sharder components only when it has successfully acquired leadership.
+When configured for sharding, the manager keeps performing leader election ([@sec:leader-election]) and runs the sharder components only when it has successfully acquired leadership.
-In addition to that, the manager also maintains the individual shard lease ([-@sec:des-membership]).
+In addition to that, the manager also maintains an individual shard lease ([@sec:des-membership]).
 The mechanism executes the same leader election code, however with an individual lease name.
 For shard leases, the instance's hostname is used for both the lease name and holder identity.
 As long as the manager is able to renew the shard lease it keeps running the sharded controllers.

-When adding controllers or other `Runnables` to a manager via `manager.Add` they can signal whether they need to run under leader election or not by implementing the `LeaderElectionRunnable` interface.
+When adding controllers and other `Runnables` to a manager via `manager.Add` they can signal whether they need to run under leader election or not by implementing the `LeaderElectionRunnable` interface.
 For example, controllers implement this interface by default to always run with leader election.
 A new interface is introduced to distinguish between usual and sharded controllers: `ShardedRunnable`.